carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/file_app/README.md

 If we had multiple pods in the namespace using the selector (-l, --selector='': Selector (label query)) would be crucial to to filter the desired output.

-Now that we know that our pod is running on node ```rhel4``` we can drain the node in preparation for maintenance which will also restart the pod on another node:
+Now that we know that our pod is running on node ```rhel4``` (in this example) we can drain the node in preparation for maintenance which will also restart the pod on another node.

+**Make sure to drain the node that is running your particular instance of the ghost blog, as it may be different to this example**.

 ```bash
 [root@rhel3 ghost]# kubectl drain rhel4 --ignore-daemonsets